HaomingChen1998/Portfolio-Project/Statistics/README.md

     print(classification_report(y_test,predictions))
 ![App Screenshot](https://github.com/HaomingChen1998/Portfolio-Project/blob/main/Statistics/Photo/Log%20Evaluation.png)

+**<small>Save Created Model as a file:**<small>
+1. You don't want to re-run the model every time, so save it as a file using the following code:
+---

+    # Export model as a file
+    from sklearn.externals import joblib
+    joblib.dump(created_model_name, 'new_file_name.joblib')
+    # Loading the model againc
+    model = joblib.load('new_file_name.joblib'

 # Determining which model to use:
 1. Classification Problem: (Logistic regression, Support Vector Machines (SVM), Random Forest, Decision Tree, k-Nearest Neighbors/KNN):
 - Seaborn -> pairplot